vrandall66/front-end-submissions-public/1804/mod-3/personal-projects/leelee/checkin-2.md

 That my project wont be interesting for anyone who is not a flat earth believer.

 #### Deliverables for next checkin:
+* Testing
+* Continue working styling
+* Be able to add comments to images
+* Add prop-types
+* Show debunks wit comments for printing
 Implement middleware(thunks).
 Accountability around having completed test suites.